-- (b) If a bar magnet is cut into equal pieces by cutting it at right angles to its axis at two places, ...... bar magnets are formed, and a total of ...... poles are formed.
-(6,3,2) - (c) There is repulsion between the ...... poles of a magnet, and attraction between its ...... poles. (opposite, like.)
+- (a) If a bar magnet is hung by a thread tied at its centre, its north pole becomes steady in the direction of the Pole of the earth.
+(South, north, east, west) - (b) If a bar magnet is cut into equal pieces by cutting it at right angles to its axis at two places, bar magnets are formed, and a total of poles are formed.
+(6,3,2) - (c) There is repulsion between the poles of a magnet, and attraction between its poles.(opposite, like.)

-- (f) A magnet remains steady in a ...... direction. (east-west, north-south)
+- (f) A magnet remains steady in a direction.(east-west, north-south)